All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Triglyceride Reductions in the STEP Trials

-The STEP 1 trial, led by Wilding et al. and published in the New England Journal of Medicine in 2021, documented significant lipid improvements with semaglutide 2.4 mg.
+The STEP 1 trial[1], led by Wilding et al. and published in the New England Journal of Medicine in 2021, documented significant lipid improvements with semaglutide 2.4 mg.
 Triglycerides decreased by 18.2 percent compared to 2.5 percent with placebo.
 VLDL cholesterol dropped by 21.6 percent, and free fatty acids decreased by 11.3 percent.
+For a complete cost breakdown, see our compare semaglutide prices.

 LDL cholesterol showed a more modest reduction of approximately 3.1 percent compared to placebo.
-However, this number masks an important shift in particle composition.
+But this number masks an important shift in particle composition.
 Research by Bays et al. in Obesity Science and Practice demonstrated that semaglutide reduces the proportion of small, dense LDL particles (the most atherogenic subtype) even when total LDL remains relatively stable.

 HDL Cholesterol Changes